The health and well-being of our parents, teachers, and students is my number one concern.

 Support our Teachers

 We can’t expect to attract quality teachers to our district if we aren’t willing to acknowledge the work teachers do in and out of the classroom.
+And we can’t truly receive teacher input if we aren’t meeting with Teacher leaders.
+To that end, I’ve always been a responsive Board member and have met with teacher leaders to discuss the tough issues.

 Let’s inspire a culture of professionalism around our teaching force that allows us to compete with other school districts.
 I support policies that will allow teachers enough release time to collaborate with other educators so that they can model high-quality teaching.